-Since the bioretention system would be designed to capture, treat, and infiltrate the entire 2-year design storm (3.3 inches of rain over 24 hours), this system is estimated to reduce TN by 30%, TP by 60%, and TSS by 90%.
-A bioretention system would also provide ancillary benefits, such as enhanced wildlife and aesthetic appeal, to the local residents of Hopewell Township.
+The bioretention system would be designed to capture, treat, and infiltrate the entire 2-year design storm (3.3 inches of rain over 24 hours); this system is estimated to reduce TN by 30%, TP by 60%, and TSS by 90%.

-Pervious pavement allows stormwater to infiltrate through to soil layers which will promote groundwater recharge as well as intercept and filter stormwater runoff.
+The pervious pavement will allow stormwater to infiltrate through to soil layers which will promote groundwater recharge as well as intercept and filter stormwater runoff.
 The pervious pavement system will achieve the same level of pollutant load reduction for TN, TP, and TSS as the bioretention system.